quiet-node/portfolio-v1/README.md

 A clean, beautiful, responsive portfolio that I have made during this summer 2021 using ReactJS and Styled Components!

-Watch it live here: https://namnguyen31.netlify.app
+Check it live here: https://namnguyen31.netlify.app

 Tech I've used in this project: